MasrourB/Gamer-Center/README.md

 * This will automate a post onto the site.

 ## Milestone 3
-* Directory project2 cotains the required documents for milestone 3
+* Directory MainProject contains the required documents for milestone 3

 ## Final Report
 * PhantomJS: We implemented PhantomJS to do headless browser testing of our links.